+The fecundity relationships for rockfish should reflect the best available science regarding the relationship between fecundity and body weight.
 Rockfish stock assessments should consider the fecundity relationships from the meta-analysis in Dick et al. (2017), at the appropriate taxonomic scale, if better species-specific relationships are unavailable.
 If a size-dependent fecundity relationship is not used in the base model, the model should include a sensitivity run comparing spawning output proportional to mature female biomass versus increasing weight-specific fecundity.
+A sensitivity analysis applying methods in Dick et al. (2017) should be provided if another method is used in the base model when assessing rockfishes, as well as a justification for use of the alternative method.